bvreede/OAmonitoring/README.md

 Results of your run will appear in the folder `output`.

+## What data is used, and how?
-## Gathering OA information
+### Gathering OA information
 The pipeline harvests OA information from the following sources:
 - Directory of Open Access Journals, ([DOAJ](http://doaj.org/))
 - [Unpaywall](http://unpaywall.org/)
-- Use of VSNU Open Access publishing deals (an excel sheet with DOIs that is available on request via j.deboer@uu.nl)
+- Use of VSNU Open Access publishing deals (an excel sheet available through the VSNU)

-## Assigning OA status
+### Assigning OA status
 Each paper in your data will get a OA label assigned based on the OA information above, and applied in sequence:

 1. Is the journal present in the DOAJ? -> label: GOLD
 1. Is the DOI present in the VSNU list? -> label: HYBRID
-1. Is the DOI classified as gold or hybrid by Unpaywall? -> label: HYBRID *1.
-(Optional: is the system ID present in a custom list supplied by the user? -> label: GREEN)*
+1. Is the DOI classified as gold or hybrid by Unpaywall? -> label: HYBRID
+1. *(Optional: is the system ID present in a custom list supplied by the user? -> label: GREEN)*
 1. Is the DOI classified as green by Unpaywall? -> label: GREEN

-## Reporting OA status

-The OA status (GOLD/HYBRID/GREEN/CLOSED) is reported regarding three organizational levels:
-- Universty/University Medical Center total
-- For each faculty
-- For each HOOP-gebied (the division of Dutch Higher Education and Research into eight categories: Landbouw (Agriculture), Natuur (Nature), Techniek (Technique), Gezondheid (Health), Gedrag en Maatschappij (Behaviour and Society), Economie (Economics), Recht (Law), Taal en Cultuur (Language and Culture).
-Each faculty or department is assigned to one HOOP category.

-## Future or bespoke use of this script
-When re-using this script, adjust the following things:

-- In the `upw_api` function, adjust the email address to reflect the current user;
-- In the 'unpaywall' section of 'OA labelling', choose 'api' or 'csv' for the variable `api_csv`, depending on whether you want to load existing unpaywall data ('csv'), or re-run the unpaywall analysis via their api ('api')